San Mateo County Rapid Response Hotline

 Background

-The San Mateo County Rapid Response Network has a 24/7 hotline to respond to community reports about ICE activity in the county.
-We encourage people to call with any reports about ICE activity in our community, with the intention of providing support to detained individuals and their families.
+The San Mateo County Rapid Response Hotline is a 24/7 hotline to respond to community reports about ICE activity in the county.
+Our central purpose is to offer emergency legal support to individuals who are detained and other assistance to their families.

-When notified of an ICE arrest and detention in San Mateo County, the San Mateo County Rapid Response Network collaborates with the individuals who made the report through the Hotline and sends responders to the site of the incident as quickly as possible.
-If an ICE arrest and detention are confirmed, we activate the Network’s attorneys, who respond on an emergency basis, aiming to provide legal support to the detained that same day.
-The Network also provides material support and accompaniment to the families of people who have been detained.
+When notified of an ICE arrest in San Mateo County, we send responders to the site of the incident as quickly as possible.
+If an ICE arrest and detention are confirmed, we activate the Rapid Response Network’s emergency response attorneys, aiming to provide legal support to the detained that same day.
+The Network also provides material support to the families of people who have been detained and accompaniment to people at risk of detention.

 FAQs